House of the Surgeon: Derelict state during the 1st century

+Modifications

 In 2005, a further sub-79 AD-level excavation was made of the whole insula VI 1.
 It was shown that the atrium was modified in the 2nd century BC to provide more light to the interior, by adding a compluvium and accompanying impluvium to the previously full roof covering.
 The remainder of the house, however, was left mostly as it was, so it was indeed one of the earliest Italic-style houses found so far in Campania.